Otumian-empire/swift-python/exercise13.md

 # Exercise 13 (Some built-in functions)

-> We really recommend you check out the [python doc](https://python.org), see the library reference and click on the built-in functions.
+> We really recommend you check out the [python doc][pydoc-site], see the library reference and click on the built-in functions.

-In the previous chapter we looked into function and we created a couple of our own.
-Python comes packaged with some function and these functions are known the built-in functions.
+In the previous exercise, `Exercise 12 (Functions)` , we looked into function and we created a couple of our own.
+Python comes packaged with some function and these functions are known as the built-in functions.

 ## Some built-in functions